An Integrated Approach to Chronic Disease Prevention: the Steps to a Healthier NY Model

 Satellite broadcast originally aired February 17, 2005.

-For the purposes of providing continuing education credits, this program was reviewed in October, 2007 and renewed until October 2009.
+For the purposes of providing continuing education credits, this program was reviewed in April 2012 and credits are god until April 2015.

 School of Public Health, University at Albany, is an approved provider of continuing nursing education by the New York State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 It has been assigned Provider Code 7WDQEL-PRV-10.

 Course code 7WDQEL-PRV-10-074a; 1.0 contact hour.